Fresh Milled Flour Bread Recipe (Perfect Sandwich Loaf!)

 For my mill, I have to start it, then start adding the wheat berries and immediately tighten the knob just until the stones are touching.
 And then I tighten it just a little more. 🙂

-At the very end when it’s done grinding, per my mill’s instructions, I back the knob off to where the stones are not touching while it finishes cleaning out the remaining bits of wheat.
+At the very end when it’s done grinding, per my mill’s instructions, I back the knob off to where the stones are not touching while it finishes cleaning out the remaining bits of grain.

 It’s that last step that sometimes causes problems, as I have to remember to tighten the knob every time I grind flour again.
 You will definitely be reminded if you end up with coarse flour once or twice!

-For my mill, I do not run the flour through to grind it a second time.
-This may be a common practice with some mills, as I see it discussed in Facebook groups often.
-But I have heard warnings about how it can ruin my mill, and I don’t see a need to risk it.
+But I have heard warnings about how it can ruin my particular mill, and I don’t see a need to risk it.

 Fresh yeast really matters.

 I’ve always kept my yeast in the freezer to extend its lifespan.
 However, when I got to the bottom of my big jar recently, I realized it had been in the freezer for about two years.
-It was time for a new batch!

 I could tell the difference immediately.
 Note to self: Write the date on those jars before freezing.